- areas of expertise

 For more than 40 years we have represented businesses and individuals in entertainment, advertising, and new technology ventures.
 Now, as our clients move their businesses to interactive game consoles, cloud-based game systems, phones, and social networks, we are forging new business models that help them succeed.

-Led by co-Chairs, S. Gregory Boyd and Sean F. Kane, our Interactive Entertainment group represents media and entertainment companies, game publishers, game developers, distributors, eSports leagues and tournament operators, animators, celebrities, consumer brands, advertising agencies, and investors.
+Led by co-Chairs, S. Gregory Boyd and Sean F. Kane, co-authors of Video Game Law: Everything You Need To Know About Legal and Business Issues in the Game Industry, our Interactive Entertainment group represents media and entertainment companies, game publishers, game developers, distributors, eSports leagues and tournament operators, animators, celebrities, consumer brands, advertising agencies, and investors.

 We help clients plan interactive entertainment strategies and form ventures to profit from their games including leveraging original game intellectual property as well as film and television properties, characters and associated patents, trademarks, copyrights, and publicity rights.

 We negotiate and draft the full range of interactive entertainment agreements – including game development, software, service, employment, corporate, sponsorship, and end user license agreements.